FedDavidics: Just get a Amazon Fire TV. Instal XBMC and you got more channels, esp. international, then Directv, TWC, etc. Or just buy a XBMC setup.

 Tech_Geek97: If you use digital cable try a Ceton InfiniTV

 Joseph Walker: I purchased a Roku 3 before I saw your video.
-How would I used it in your
+How would I used it in your system?

 Michael Golden: You know that you can get a 4 tuner card, right?

 Steve Cleland: Was having problems setting up the PVR function for various addons.
 Your video gave me the info to get it up and running in minutes.
 Best part was no SQL stuff to deal with.
 Thanks for your time and sharing of information.

 7Oh7: Great tutorial.
 Its nice that you showed how to set up the channels.
 I feel you missed the EPG set up and how to interface the remote XBMC to obtain the channels from the server.
 All in all your spot on and you couldn't have made it any easier.
 Today I purchased the Win TV-HVR 950Q for about $90.00 with tax.
 I watch OTA channels (I dont believe in cable since i get my premium content else ware) for all the breaking news and XBMC for everything else.
 Thanks for your time in making this Video !!

 christopherve7alb: The main advantage is that all TVs are using a central source, so that all recorded TV shows are accessible from each TV.
 It also means all TVs in your house can receive all TV channels, this is especially usefull for me as I have FTA, OTA and subscription satellite, which would mean three boxes at each TV if I didn't have this networked system.

 ordinary1passerby: I'm lost at whether i need it or not. what advantage does all this give? it eliminates wires that go from one room to another when I have a bunch of TVs in different rooms? and gives the ability to save something on schedule to the hard-drive disk and watch it later? that's correct?

 christopherve7alb: Not if everything is on your LAN.
 Port forwarding is only applicable if you are trying to access your server from the Internet.